Burginvest Research · Crude Oil Analysis · February 2024

 PCE Inflation Direction Change

-If PCE core turns lower, FRB rate-cut hopes revive and the $78.5 sell layer may retreat.
-This is the largest trigger for an upside range break.
+If PCE core turns lower, FRB rate-cut hopes may revive, causing the $78.5 sell layer to retreat as a trigger for an upside range break.

 III